 Recommended for cheap teas.

-Among all the online tea vendors, Adagio gives the most professional impression.
-It has the slickest and most user-friendly website, as well as a great community that offers reviews on all the selections and discusses tea related issues in a chat room and forum.
-They ship orders very quickly and offer free shipping on large orders (currently over $49).
+Among all the online tea vendors, Adagio gives probably the most professional first impression.
+It has a slick and user-friendly website, as well as a great community that offers reviews on all the selections and discusses tea related issues in a chat room and forum.
+They ship orders quickly and offer free shipping on large orders (currently over $25, but usually over $49).

-Adagio offers a few high quality teas, but for the most part, their teas are aimed at the average consumer.
-The quality is always good though and their prices are excellent.
-They have a great selection and you can get sample packs of all their teas.
-The biggest drawback, to me, is the absence of matcha among their offerings.
+Adagio offers a few high quality teas, but for the most part, their teas are aimed at beginners.
+Their prices are good, but when you take the quality into consideration, their teas just aren’t as good a value as most of the other retailers reviewed here.
+They have a pretty good selection, though and you can get sample packs of all their teas.

 Art of Tea

-Very similar to Adagio, Art of Tea have a good selection of quality teas at affordable prices.
-In general, I feel their teas are slightly higher quality than Adagio, which is why I prefer Art of Tea overall.
-They have a few more teas in the very high quality range too and, more importantly to me, they offer matcha.
+Art of Tea have a good selection of quality teas at affordable prices.
+In general, I feel their teas are slightly higher quality than the other retailers, which is why I prefer Art of Tea overall.
+They have a few more teas in the very high quality range, too.
 Inexpensive sample packs are available for all teas.

 Mighty Leaf Tea